PhilaNgcamu/create-react-app/StateAndLifecycle/README.md

 - NOTE: use `this.state` in the constructor only and use `this.setState(...)` in any method to re-render the component.

 - React may use `this.setState({...})` calls into a single update (updated asynchronously) due to perfomance, which we may not want in this case.
-To fix this, use a function as an argument to "control" the time whereby it takes in the state and other parameter(s) to update at that time.
+To fix this, use a function (rather than an object) as an argument in `this.setState()` to "control" the time whereby it takes in the state and other parameter(s) to update at that time.
 Reference: [stateAndLifecycle.jsx](stateAndLifecycle.jsx).